cregnec/cregnec.github.io/_posts/2014-05-28-sstic-2014-challenge-solution.markdown

 CLOSING: Invalid instruction.
 {% endhighlight %}

+Now I could read the secret memory area with the following exploit: overwirte one syscall function pointer, write my read memory code at the overwritten address and call again that syscall.
-The following Python code requires offset to the address 0xF000 and allows to read 5 bytes per time.
+The following Python code takes an offset to the address 0xF000 as an augment and allows to read 5 bytes per time.

 {% highlight python linenos %}